 MP for Worsley and Eccles

-Michael Wheeler is the Labour (Co-op) MP for Worsley and Eccles, elected on 4 July 2024.
-He currently sits on the Procedure Committee and on the Committee on Standards and the Committee of Privileges, and has previously served on committees related to renters' rights, employment rights and product regulation.
+Michael Wheeler is a Labour (Co-op) MP for Worsley and Eccles, elected in 2024.
+He sits on the Procedure Committee and the Committees on Standards and Privileges, and has previously served on committees linked to Renters’ Rights, Employment Rights, and regulation-related legislation.

 Has two declared financial interests: gifts, benefits and hospitality from UK sources; and miscellaneous.